 - You fill out a design brief and select a fixed price point

 - Designers evaluate your brief, and if they have a good idea, they will create a design mockup and submit it to the contest

-- You review the submissions, select finalists to work with more closely, then ultimately pick your favorite design as the winner
+- You review the submissions, give feedback, select finalists to work with more closely, then ultimately pick your favorite design as the winner

-When I clicked “Categories” I was taken to a text-powered search engine.
+When I clicked “Categories” I was taken to a text-powered search engine (with options to browse below).
 I started typing in landing page and easily found what I was looking for.
-(I also tried some other pretty obscure design requests—including podcast cover design and surfboard design—there is a category for just about everything, and if there’s not they have a catch all “other design” option.)
+(I also tried some other pretty obscure design requests—including podcast cover design and surfboard design—there is a category for just about everything, and if there’s not they have a catch-all “other design” option.)

 The brief also asks about your preferred visual style (colors and aesthetics) and asks questions about content and inspiration.
 This brief is more tailored than Upwork.
 There is definitely more to fill out, and it will take time, but I appreciate the attention to detail as it makes me less likely to forget something.